(When I grouch later about massively oversized chapters, this is what I'm grouching about.)

 Lee paused, then spoke again, doing nothing to stifle her vague sense of worry.
 "You're going tomorrow morning, too?"

-"Did he seem... weird about it?
+"Did he seem . . . like he was acting stranger than normal about it?
 Or was it just me?"

 "Yeah.
 He did."

 Something's up.
 And Gaara didn't tell either of us.